-The biopharmaceutical industry has, and continues to be, a promising engine for economic growth in Washington.
-The high earnings within the industry and powerful employment effects have made it a valuable contributor to the region.
+The biopharmaceutical industry has, and continues to be, a promising engine for economic growth in Maryland.
+The high earnings within the industry and powerful employment effects have, and will make it a valuable contributor to the region.
 Yet its future success remains vulnerable to regulatory and legislative pressures.
-As a home to some of the nation's leading pharmaceutical firms, Washington benefits from hundreds of millions of dollars in industrial R&D investment annually.
-In the process, thousands of high-paying jobs are created and new, innovative drugs are developed.
-Price control or importation policies, designed to constrain prescription drug prices will, in the process, damper the incentive for the industry to engage in expensive and risky drug development.
-The result will be fewer new drug developments and fewer highpaying jobs in research-intensive states, like Washington.
-It is incumbent on policy makers to weigh these adverse effects against the desired, yet potentially elusive, savings that drug importation might provide.
+As a home to some of the nation's leading pharmaceutical firms, Maryland benefits from hundreds of millions of dollars in industrial R&D investment annually.
+In the process, thousands of highpaying jobs are created and new, innovative drugs are developed.
+Price control or importation policies designed to constrain prescription drug prices will, in the process, damper the incentive for the industry to engage in expensive and risky drug development.
+The result will be fewer new drug developments and fewer high-paying jobs in research-intensive states like Maryland.
+It is incumbent on policymakers to weigh these adverse effects against the desired, yet potentially elusive, savings that promoters of drug importation say it could provide.